alexewerlof/jty/README.md

 [![Vulnerabilities](https://snyk.io/test/github/userpixel/jty/badge.svg)](https://snyk.io/test/github/userpixel/jty)
 [![Downloads](https://img.shields.io/npm/dm/jty.svg?style=flat-square)](http://npm-stat.com/charts.html?package=jty&from=2020-01-01)

-# JTY - JavaScript typecheck
+# jyy - the tiny JavaScript type checker

 A minimalistic library for writing safer code.
 It came out of a few years of programming JavaScript and TypeScript where I wrote these functions over and over to ensure code reliability.

+> The key reason is to fail early with a good error rather than continue with the wrong assumption

-It has a solid and minimalistic API surface that provides useful functions for basic type checking.
+`jty` has a solid and minimalistic API surface that provides useful functions for basic type checking.

 * No dependencies
 * Complements what's available in JavaScript
 * All functions return `true` or `false` (none of them `throw`s in any condition)
-* It is resistent to monkey patching or malicious prototype overriding
+* Resistent to monkey patching or malicious [prototype pollution](https://medium.com/node-modules/what-is-prototype-pollution-and-why-is-it-such-a-big-deal-2dd8d89a93c)
-* It comes with TypeScript support out of the box.
+* Comes with TypeScript support out of the box
 * Thoroughly tested for edge cases
 * Works in Node and Browsers (CommonJS out of the box)
 * High performance

+`jty` makes no assumption about how you handle anomalies.
+You throw an error or use it in conditional statements.
+This is the bare minimum for type detection, not an assertion library.

 ## Why?

 * For **JavaScript**, `jty` helps verify function/method contracts and fail early with [good error messages](https://medium.com/hackernoon/what-makes-a-good-error-710d02682a68) instead of continuing on wrong assumption and producing wrong results (which is hard to debug due to [implicit type conversion quirks](https://2ality.com/2013/04/quirk-implicit-conversion.html))
-* For **TypeScript**, `jty` helps guarantee type safely when called from JavaScript code (also provides reliability against abusing TypeScript's escape hatches like `as` and `any`)
+* For **TypeScript**, `jty` helps guarantee type safely when called from JavaScript code (also provides reliability against abusing TypeScript's escape hatches like `as` and `any`). _TypeScript may create a false sense of type safety, specially when interoperating with external systems that are not in TypeScript like APIs or other JavaScript code._
 * For **JSON**, `jty` helps verify the shape of the object inside the code without having to write a schema.

 # How to use it?